aking-14/tweetPredictor/README.md

 * Docker
 * In place to catch missing tweets, ex. today rdt tweet at 6:36 pm was not counted in db
 * Jira/Git on youtube
+* Push docker image into aws from docker git
+* docker with db???
+* mongodb??
+* change db schema of user
+* check for duplicate emails on backend

 # In Future
 * Have function that downloads any users tweet data and calculates moving average